maccurso/Module_2_Challenge/README.md

 # Module_2_Challenge

 This is a command-line interface application to match applicants with qualifying loans.
+The program was created to match loan applicants with specfic banks willing to underwrite the requested loan.

 ---